SutirthaSaha/coding/07-heap.md

         if max_heap:
             task_frequency = -heapq.heappop(max_heap)

-            # update it as the task is executed
+            # Update it as the task is executed
             task_frequency = task_frequency - 1
             if task_frequency != 0:
                 queue.append((task_frequency, time + n))